Amtrak Superliner Roomettes

 The equipment on these trains is interchangeable.

-Interactive 360 Views Of An Amtrak Superliner Roomette
+A 360 Interactive View Of An Amtrak Superliner Roomette

 Not all Amtrak routes have beds made up like in the photo.
 New bedding and towels are on Amtrak trains.

-These rooms are 6.5′ by 3.5′ and serve two different purposes.
+These rooms are 6.5′ by 3.5′ and offer day and night accommodations.

 Standard Sleeper Car